dwertent/paladin/Paladin_Technical_Charter.md

 2. The TSC may adopt a code of conduct (“CoC”) for the Project, which is subject to approval by the Series Manager.
 In the event that a Project-specific CoC has not been approved, the LF Decentralized Trust's Code of Conduct listed at https://lf-decentralized-trust.github.io/governance/governing-documents/code-of-conduct/ will apply for all Collaborators in the Project.

+3. When amending or adopting any policy applicable to the Project, LF Projects will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Projects, any such amendment is effective upon publication on LF Project’s web site.
-3. All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
+4. All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
 Put another way, the Project community must not seek to exclude any participant based on any criteria, requirement, or reason other than those that are reasonable and applied on a non-discriminatory basis to all Collaborators in the Project community.

-4. The Project will operate in a transparent, open, collaborative, and ethical manner at all times.
+5. The Project will operate in a transparent, open, collaborative, and ethical manner at all times.
 The output of all Project discussions, proposals, timelines, decisions, and status should be made open and easily visible to all.
 Any potential violations of this requirement should be reported immediately to the Series Manager.

 ### Community Assets